OUR DEPARTMENT ETHOS

-Students have the opportunity to learn French, German and Spanish in Year 7.
+Students have the opportunity to learn two modern foreign languages in Year 7.
+Their languages will be allocated from French, German and Spanish, based on the half year bands.
 Students practise all four skills of listening, speaking, reading and writing in the areas of experience outlined in the National Curriculum.
 These are: everyday activities, personal and social life and the world around us.
 Throughout the teaching of languages students make progress in: acquiring knowledge and understanding of the target language, developing language skills, developing language-learning skills and developing cultural awareness.

 KEY STAGE 4

 In Years 9, 10 and 11 students may choose to study French, German or Spanish or may opt to continue with two languages.
 Students follow the AQA Specification A in French, German and Spanish.
 There are practical tasks in the four skills throughout the course as well as end of course examination in listening, speaking, writing and reading skills.
 The course builds upon existing skills and understanding of the language.
 The topics and situations relate to everyday life at home and in the foreign country.

 self, family and personal relationships; free time and social activities; home life and college; food, health and fitness; home town and local area; careers and employment; tourism at home and abroad.

 Features of both the AS and A level courses include: use of up to date authentic texts from a variety of sources - magazines, newspaper and internet articles, adverts and videos.
 There is gradual development of grammatical structures; discussion of stimulating topics such as the environment, advertising and sport; opportunities for personal interests; research of topics, working independently on coursework; individual help, support and encouragement throughout the course.

 A wide range of thought provoking topics is explored.
 These include:

 AS – Media, youth culture, family and relationships, free time activities, art and architecture, cinema and music, culture and festivals.
 Students also study a language film.